- Argentina captain Lionel Messi continues to make history for his country

 Mokhtar Dahari - 89 goals

 Between 1972 and 1985, Supermokh - as he is popularly known - ruled Malaysian football as a vicious goal-scorer.
-Named as the best Asian forward when he was just 23, he had a storied career that saw him lead the Malaysian team to a bronze medal in the 1974 Asian Games.
+Named the best Asian forward when he was just 23, he had a storied career that saw him lead the Malaysian team to a bronze medal in the 1974 Asian Games.

 Dahari also led his country to their best ranking of 61 in 1977.
 He made his international debut at 19 years of age and scored an astonishing 89 goals for his nation in 142 games.